Obie-Wan/django_hadoop/README.md

 ```

 Put Oozie job configuration data to HDFS (*.jar, workflow.xml) if you are using OozieJobRunner (default).
+Add a Site in django admin with available (to Oozie) ip/domain in the domain field, then
+setup SITE_ID in your project settings file.

 b.
 Local job runner (submits MR-jobs locally through the pipe) settings:
 ```python